dbryar/govhack2024/README.md

 ## Introduction

-People _love_ to complain about government services.
+People _love_ being vocal and opinionated about government services.
 And not just the services, but the way their responsibilities are delivered within the context of the individual.

 > - _"Why can't the government fix all these potholes in our roads?"_
 > - _"How is it that the government can spend $5 billion on domestic violence prevention programs and I can still hear my neighbours at each other every night?"_